 Zeppelin guys still had to avoid giving a durn about most things, however, it wasn’t a cloak against being ostracized.
 A Zeppelin guy still had to hate Beverly Hills 90210, Michael Jackson and Tom Cruise movies, and Zeppelin guys were still not able to say ‘My Nana’ in public.

 A Zeppelin guy still had to fortify their Zeppelin guy status, then the Zeppelin guy status if they were lucky enough to achieve it.
-A Zeppelin guy still had to guard themselves against complacency in the Zep guy world, or they could lose their status.
+A Zeppelin guy still had to guard himself against complacency in the Zep guy world, or they could lose their status.
 It was right to enjoy the music on the album In Through the Out Door, for example, but a true Zeppelin guy could not love it.
 There were far too many synthesizers on that album.
 John Paul Jones had far too much influence on that album.
-It lacked the raw, Page/Plant magic of the first six albums, and if a fella wanted to maintain their The Zeppelin guy status they had to know that.
+It lacked the raw, Page/Plant magic of the first six albums, and if a fella wanted to maintain their The Zeppelin guy status, they had to know that.